Lradovan/CSE204_Project/README.md

 # Parts of the Proof

 1. Intro - EXP != NEXP -> P != NP (mostly done)
-2. Assumption that P = NP and Definition of L (TODO)
+2. Assumption that P = NP and Definition of L (mostly done)
 3. Definition of L_pad (mostly done)
 4. Decidability of L using M (mostly done)
 5. Decidability of L_pad using M' (mostly done)